-Tuition is due in advance through a pre-authorized electronic funds transfer.
-It is important to notify the Center leadership team if there is a change in payment method or account at least seven (7) days before the tuition due date, and a Change of Information Form must be completed authorizing the change.
-A \$25 fee will be assessed if tuition fees are returned due to insufficient funds.
-Failure to keep an account current may result in dismissal.
+It is important to notify the Center leadership team if there is a change in payment method or account at least 7 days before the tuition draft date.
+A Change of Information Form must be completed authorizing the change.
+A\$25 fee will be assessed if tuition fees are returned due to insufficient funds.
+Failure to keep the account current may result in dismissal.